fxstein/GoProX/AI_INSTRUCTIONS.md

 - Assign the issue to fxstein by default.
 - Use the latest issues as a template for formatting and structure.
 - When creating the issue statement, format the text using proper Markdown and multi-line input, avoiding explicit \n characters in the body.

+## Release Testing

+- Always perform test runs for releases as dry runs by default (using the dry-run option), unless a real release is explicitly requested by the user.

 ## [Add more rules as needed...]